 In this product tour, it is also recommended to include a checklist that the users can work through to complete the onboarding.
 This can suggest to them that once they have completed this list, they are ready to use the tool to its fullest extent.

 In addition, there are various other ways to take your users by the hand after the first use and thus ensure that they continue to work with your tool in the long term.

 3 tips for ongoing user onboarding:

-- Emails: Send your users emails at regular intervals to make them aware of different features of your tool.
-Invite them to invite their team members, send them new case studies or draw their attention to new features.
+- Emails: Send emails to your users at regular intervals to make them aware of different features of your tool.
+Invite them to invite their team members, send them new case studies or make them aware of new features.
 Pay attention to the open rates of your emails and adjust the frequency accordingly.

 - Documentation: While many users only work superficially with your tool, there are others who want to go into more detail - for these users you should provide detailed documentation.
 This will increase their satisfaction and at the same time relieve your support.
 You can also use public documentation to increase your SEO rankings.

 - Onboarding Call: Everyone is different.
 Some people like to watch videos for onboarding, others prefer to read and still others would like to receive an introduction by phone.
 Give your users the chance to arrange an onboarding call with your team, where they explain the features of the tool accordingly.

 Once you have a good user onboarding process in place, keep an eye on it and measure user behavior.
 You can use various metrics to see which measures are working and how well.
 This is especially interesting with regard to test phases or freemium models, to monitor which part of the process ultimately leads to turning users into paying customers.

 User onboarding is a decisive factor in determining the level of your turnover.
 Accordingly, you should attach a lot of importance to it.
 There are various ways to optimise the first impression a person has of your product.